Siddharthgitthub/Financial_statement_analysis/README.md

 A comprehensive application for analyzing financial statements from PDF reports.
 This application combines a Python backend for PDF parsing and financial analysis with a React frontend for data visualization and exploration.

-Features
+#Features
-PDF Parsing: Extract financial data from annual reports and financial statements Financial Analysis: Analyze income statements, balance sheets, and cash flow statements Data Visualization: Visualize financial trends and key metrics QA Checks: Automatic quality assurance checks on financial data Semantic Search: Search through financial notes and MD&A sections System Requirements
+PDF Parsing: Extract financial data from annual reports and financial statements Financial Analysis: Analyze income statements, balance sheets, and cash flow statements Data Visualization: Visualize financial trends and key metrics QA Checks: Automatic quality assurance checks on financial data Semantic Search: Search through financial notes and MD&A sections
+#System Requirements
 Python 3.10+
 Node.js 18+
 Windows, macOS, or Linux
-Quick Start
+#Quick Start
 For a quick start with minimal setup, use the provided run_app.bat script (Windows):

-run_app.bat
+run_app.bat//
 This will:

-Create a Python virtual environment (if it doesn't exist) Install all Python dependencies
+#Create a Python virtual environment (if it doesn't exist)
+Install all Python dependencies
 Install all Node.js dependencies
 Start the backend server
 Start the frontend development server
 Once started, navigate to http://localhost:3000 in your web browser.

-Step by Step Installation
+#Step by Step Installation
 If you prefer to install and run the application manually, follow these steps:

-Backend Setup
+#Backend Setup
 Clone the repository:

 git clone https://github.com/your-username/Financial_statement_analysis.git
 cd Financial_statement_analysis
-Create a virtual environment:
+#Create a virtual environment:

 python -m venv venv
-Activate the virtual environment:
+#Activate the virtual environment:

 Windows:
 venv\Scripts\activate
 macOS/Linux:
 source venv/bin/activate
-Install Python dependencies:
+#Install Python dependencies:

 pip install -r npnonlyf/requirements.txt
-Frontend Setup
+##Frontend Setup
-Navigate to the client directory:
+#Navigate to the client directory:

 cd client
-Install Node.js dependencies:
+#Install Node.js dependencies:

 npm install
-Running the Application
+##Running the Application
-Start the Backend Server
+#Start the Backend Server
 python server.py
 The backend server will run at http://localhost:5000.

-Start the Frontend Server
+#Start the Frontend Server
 In a new terminal, navigate to the client directory and run:

 npm run dev
 The frontend will be available at http://localhost:3000.

-Using the Application
+#Using the Application
 1. Upload a Financial Statement PDF
 Click on the "Upload" button on the dashboard
 Select a financial statement PDF (annual report, 10-K filing, etc.)